 The campus’ historic core is centered on a three-acre quadrangle that is uniformly covered in red pavers, with eight inset circles containing native flora reminiscent of the surrounding landscape.
 The core consists of twelve Mission Revival-style buildings and is linked to other sections of the campus through strong axes in all four, cardinal directions.
-Forming the main, northern entrance is the Memorial Court, a partially enclosed courtyard with a long vista that begins at a four-acre, tear-drop-shaped lawn and culminates in Palm Drive, a tree-lined road designed by Olmsted that stretches one mile into the horizon.
+Forming the main, northern entrance is the Memorial Court, a partially enclosed courtyard with a long vista that begins at a four-acre, tear-drop-shaped lawn and culminates in Palm Drive, a tree-lined road designed by Olmsted Sr. that stretches one mile into the horizon.
 To the east and west, outdoor spaces ornamented with regional plantings, including the White Memorial Plaza by Thomas Church and the Sandhill Corridor by SWA Group, maintain strong linear sightlines to the central core.
-The northeast and southwest corners of the campus are framed by a large athletic complex developed by SWA, and the historic Stanford Golf Course, respectively.
-Other notable works include the Center for Clinical Science Research and the James H. Clark Center, by architecture firm Foster+Partners and PWP Landscape Architecture, the Windhover Contemplative Center by Aidlin Darling Design and Andrea Cochran Landscape Architecture, and the Science and Engineering Quad by Hargreaves Associates Located within an arboretum north of the university, the Arizona Cactus Garden predates the formation of the university.
+The university has been an epicenter of work by notable designers, including architecture firm Foster+Partners, PWP Landscape Architecture, Aidlin Darling Design, Andrea Cochran Landscape Architecture, Tom Leader Studio, Scott Sebastian & Associates, and Hargreaves Associates.